-10.7 Review and Comment on Draft Documents:
+11.7 Review and Comment on Draft Documents:

-- A. The Navy shall complete and transmit each draft Primary Document to EPA and the PADEP on or before the corresponding Deadline established pursuant to Section XI DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN of this Agreement for the issuance of the document.
-The Navy shall complete and transmit the draft Secondary Document in accordance with the Target Dates established for the issuance of such documents. - B. Unless the Parties mutually agree to another time period, all draft documents, except the Site Management Plan, the prefinal Remedial Design and the final Remedial Design shall be subject to a sixty (60) day period for review and comment.
-The Site Management Plan shall be reviewed and commented on in accordance with Section XII or as agreed to by the Parties.
+A. The Navy shall complete and transmit each draft Primary Document to EPA and the District of Columbia on or before the corresponding Deadline established pursuant to Section XII - DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN of this Agreement for the issuance of the document.
+The Navy shall complete and transmit the draft Secondary Document in accordance with the Target Dates established for the issuance of such documents.

+B. Unless the Parties mutually agree to another time period, all draft documents, except the Site Management Plan, the prefinal Remedial Design, and the final Remedial Design shall be subject to a sixty (60) day period for review and comment.
+The Site Management Plan shall be reviewed and commented on in accordance with Sections XII -DEADLINES AND CONTENTS OF SITE MANAGEMENT PLAN and XIII - BUDGET DEVELOPMENT AND AMENDMENT OF SITE MANAGEMENT PLAN, or as agreed to by the Parties.
 The Parties recognize that time periods for review and comment on the draft Remedial Design and Remedial Action Work Plans may need to be expedited in order for the Navy to satisfy the requirement of Section 120(e)(2) of CERCLA, 42 U.S.C.
 Section 9620(e)(2).
 The prefinal Remedial Design shall be subject to a forty-five (45) day period for review and comment.
 The final Remedial Design will be subject to a two (2) week period for review and comment by the Parties.

-In the event that the final Remedial Design differs substantially from the prefinal Remedial Design, EPA or PADEP may extend the two (2) week review and comment period for an additional two (2) weeks by providing written notice to the Navy prior to the end of the initial two (2) week comment period.
-Review of any document by EPA and the PADEP may concern all aspects of the document (including completeness) and should include, but not be limited to, technical evaluation of any aspect of the document, and consistency with CERCLA, the NCP, and any pertinent policy or Guidance issued by EPA or the PADEP.
-Comments by EPA and the PADEP shall be provided with adequate specificity so that the Navy may respond to the comment and, if appropriate, make changes to the draft document.
-Comments shall refer to any pertinent sources of authority or references upon which the comments are based, and, upon request of the Navy, EPA or the PADEP shall provide a copy of the cited authority or reference.
-In cases involving complex or unusually lengthy reports, the EPA or the PADEP may extend the sixty (60) day comment period for an additional twenty (20) days by written notice to the Navy prior to the end of the sixty (60) day period.
-On or before the close of any comment period, EPA and the PADEP shall transmit by next day mail their written comments to the Navy.
+In the event that the final Remedial Design differs substantially from the prefinal Remedial Design, EPA or the District of Columbia may extend the two (2) week review and comment period for an additional two (2) weeks by providing written notice to the Navy prior to the end of the initial two (2) week comment period.
+Review of any document by EPA and the District of Columbia may concern all aspects of the document (including completeness) and should include, but not be limited to, technical evaluation of any aspect of the document, and consistency with CERCLA, the NCP, and any pertinent policy or Guidance issued by EPA or the District of Columbia.
+Comments by EPA and the District of Columbia shall be provided with adequate specificity so that the Navy may respond to the comment and, if appropriate, make changes to the draft document.
+Comments shall refer to any pertinent sources of authority or references upon which the comments are based, and, upon request of the Navy, EPA or the District of Columbia shall provide a copy of the cited authority or reference.
+In cases involving complex or unusually lengthy reports, the EPA or the District of Columbia may extend the sixty (60) day comment period for an additional twenty (20) days by written notice to the Navy prior to the end of the sixty (60) day period.
+On or before the close of the comment period, EPA and the District of Columbia shall transmit their written comments to the Navy.